Creeping Red Fescue Seed

 For more information see below for Description and Features to see if this grass suits you!

-Creeping Red Fescue performs best in well drained soils with a pH of 5.5 to 8.0 and tolerates more shade than most other cool climate grasses (2-4 hours sun/day).
+Creeping Red Fescue performs best in well-drained soils with a pH of 5.5 to 8.0 and tolerates more shade than most other cool-climate grasses (2-4 hours sun/day).

 Sowing Tips: Broadcast the seed at, or very near, the soil surface and incorporate lightly with raking into the top 6-10mm of soil.
-To ensure best coverage and avoid seed wastage we recommend using an appropriate seed spreader for the size of your area.
-Soil must remain damp throughout the germination period of both seeds and must be maintained for at least 1-2 weeks after sowing, through irrigation or natural rainfall.
+To ensure the best coverage and avoid seed wastage we recommend using an appropriate seed spreader for the size of your area.
+The soil must remain damp throughout the germination period of both seeds and must be maintained for at least 1-2 weeks after sowing, through irrigation or natural rainfall.
 Adequate water supplies need to be maintained until the grass is fully established.

-Optimal Planting Time: As a cool season lawn, it is usually best planted in very early Spring or Autumn when temperatures are 15 Degrees and climbing, avoiding any risk of hot days during the establishment period of the lawn.
+Optimal Planting Time: As a cool-season lawn, it is usually best planted in very early Spring or Autumn when temperatures are 15 Degrees and climbing, avoiding any risk of hot days during the establishment period of the lawn.

 A new Creeping Red Fescue lawn should be fully established and healthy prior to the onset of Summer or a very cold Winter.

 Germination: Approximately 14 – 21 days (climate dependent).